CLXNetworks/js-api/README.md

 ## Available methods

 The methods listed below are the ones that are currently implemented.
 More should follow in the future.
-The required arguments are specified but every methods listed also accepts both a success and a failed callback function.
-The success callback is called with one parameter, the actual data, when a request is 200 OK.
-The failed callback is called if any of the arguments were incorrect or if the request itself failed in some matter.
+The required arguments are specified but every methods listed also accepts a callback function.

+The purpose of this function is to handle the data that is being fetched by the wrapper.
+This function should accept two parameters.
+The first one will be a integer value of the status code that the request generated and the second one will be the data.
+By checking that the status code is a 200 OK in your code you should be safe from any unexpected data.
+In order to also protect your end user from any uncaught exceptions you should also wrap your function calls in a try-catch.
+Things that throw an exception in this wrapper is mostly incorrect arguments.
+Eg. passing a string as a integer etc.

 1. getOperators()
 2. getOperatorById(operatorId)